 provide institutional endorsement of the collection by some expression of commitment (such as exhibition space, insurance, storage, or staff time) for the care and management of the collection

-to accept a grant, an institution must become an Institutional Member of CSA
+to accept a grant, an institution must be or become an Institutional Member of the Costume Society of America or have an active staff member who is an Individual CSA member

 an institution is not eligible to receive a grant more than once in three years